 Conditional Formatting with Formulas in Excel

-Let me introduce you to the conditional formatting with formula window.
+Let me introduce you to the conditional formatting with the formula window.

 In the below section of the article, we will see a wide variety of examples for applying conditional formatting with formulas.